Dr Andrew H. Kemp

 - Other students are shortly to join the group.

-Level-3 and level-5 modules in aspects of Communication protocols; use of interactive communications technology within lectures; and final year projects for students.
+Level-5 modules in aspects of Communication protocols; use of interactive communications technology within lectures; and final year projects for students.

 Research groups and institutes